ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-Or, if you’re calling zmq_poll(), test on the return code:
+Or, if you're calling zmq_poll(), test on the return code:

 ```c++
 if (zmq_poll (items, 2, 1000 * 1000) == -1)